+All you need is your favourite store bought soy milk, some dairy-free, starter culture and agar agar to thicken - be sure to choose a soy milk, with no additives or preservatives.
 I promise, once you start making your own soy yogurt at home, you’ll find yourself never wanting the overly sweetened, and far too pricey supermarket varieties again!

 1 litre carton of soymilk (or as much as your yogurt maker can hold)

-- Starter culture (quantity specified)
+Starter culture (quantity specified)

-1 tablespoon of powdered Agar agar or premium quality powdered gelatin.
+1 tablespoon of powdered agar agar

-1 teaspoon of honey
+1 teaspoon of white sugar

 1. Pour the soy milk into a large saucepan.

+3. Gently heat the soy milk to 190⁰F (87⁰C) and hold the temperature for 10 minutes.
 Do not allow the soy milk to boil.
 Soy milk expands while it heats, so you can visually gauge when it is about to boil.

-A safe pre-boil temperature is 180° F / 80° C. You can use a thermometer but I find it unnecessary.
+4. Remove from the heat and let cool to below 108° F (42° C).
 Note: Starter culture will only thrive in a narrow temperature range, too cool and it will go dormant, too hot and it will die.
 So be sure to allow the soy milk to cool before adding the starter culture.
 Don’t worry if the soy milk has gone cold. (forgetting about it is very easy) It will heat up again in the yogurt maker and activate the starter culture.

 5. Add your preferred starter culture and gently whisk it in.